Building Design Systems: Complete 2026 Guide

 AccessibilityAudit, define requirementsImplement ARIA, keyboard handling

-The key insight: AI accelerates execution, but humans must own the decisions.
-Your design system’s value comes from the intentional choices: the “why” behind every token, the principles that guide component APIs, the accessibility standards you uphold.
-AI can’t make those decisions for you, but it can implement them faster than ever before.
+AI accelerates execution, but humans own the decisions.
+Your system’s value comes from intentional choices: the “why” behind tokens, the principles guiding APIs, the accessibility standards.
+AI implements faster; it doesn’t decide for you.

 // ❌ AI often generates hardcoded values